 What to keep in mind

 Your postcard needs to capture your donor’s attention right away.
-It needs to be visual and not include a lot of text.
+It needs to be visual and not include a lot of text (but not just numbers).
 The text you do include needs to be engaging, conversational, and donor-centered.
 Examples could include Thank You, Because of you, or Look what you helped us do.

 Yes, communicating by mail costs more, but it can pay off if you create something more personal that your donors will see.
 Whether you’re saying thank you, sharing an update, or a combination of both, connect with your donors by sending them a postcard.